-For staff employment opportunities in Applied Health Sciences, including Kinesiology, Public Health and Health Systems, and Recreation and Leisure Studies, visit the University of Waterloo's Human Resources web site (see All Applicants Career Search on left menu for external postings).
+For full-time staff employment opportunities in Applied Health Sciences, including Kinesiology, Public Health and Health Systems, and Recreation and Leisure Studies, visit the University of Waterloo's Human Resources My Career at Waterloo web site.

 School of Public Health and Health Systems

-There are currently no open faculty positions in Kinesiology.
+There are currently no open faculty positions available.

 Recreation and Leisure Studies